Jillxu08/sc-tascell/README.md

 ---

-# Notes
+## Notes

-This repository is primarily intended for:
+This repository is intended for:

 * Research experiments
-* Performance evaluation
 * HPC system studies
 * Hybrid parallel programming research